michelled/weavly.org/src/activities/setting-up-the-stage.md

 ## Level Up!

-Encourage learners to come up with their own story, which has a beginning, middle, and end.
-Then, learners can use the background editor to build their story’s environment.
+Encourage learners to come up with their own story that uses multiple backgrounds in the world selector.